Knowing how to find cheap flights to Bali is simply a matter of timing and your choice of departure cities.

 Leaving the Airport

-To avoid extra hassle from drivers, purchase a fixed-rate coupon for an official taxi (walk to the right as you exit the airport) where a driver will be assigned for you.
-A ticket to Kuta will cost around US $5 while a ticket to Ubud costs between US $10 and $25 depending on the taxi company.
+To avoid extra hassle from drivers, purchase a fixed-rate coupon for an official taxi (walk to the right as you exit the airport) where a driver will be assigned to you.

 Ambitious backpackers and ultralight travelers can actually walk from the airport to accommodation in Kuta.
 Alternatively, you can walk five minutes just outside of the airport area to flag down a taxi or bemo -- Indonesia's public minivan.
 Make sure the driver uses a meter or negotiate your fare before you get inside.